astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 ## `includedIntegrations`

-`includedIntegrations` is an object that is used to determine which Astro Integrations should be included in the `astroStudioCMS`.
+`includedIntegrations` defines which Astro Integrations should be included in `astroStudioCMS`.
 Currently there are three Integrations that can be included: `useAstroRobots`, `astroRobotsConfig`, and `useInoxSitemap`.

 ### Usage